Art Wanted! Featuring RP Studio

 Let’s talk about your work in more detail, namely ‘Edificio VK’, an ambitious archviz project you created for Ander Alencar’s Rendermind challenge, consisting of a short film and a set of images.
 Can you first tell us a bit more about the challenge itself and your motivation to participate?

-Andrey: We had 30 days to complete at least 15 images of preselected environments, with the five best portfolios winning a BRL 10,000 contract, which equals around USD 50,000.
+Andrey: We had 30 days to complete at least 15 images of preselected environments, with the five best portfolios winning a BRL 10,000 contract, which equals around USD 2,000.
+It was a rather demanding challenge, to be eligible for the actual contest, we first had to participate in 12 smaller weekly challenges.

 Regarding my motivation, I was in it to win it.
 I felt I already had a firm grasp on 3D thanks to Gabriel Chahould, and was confident I could succeed.
 So, while some of my classmates still had not even started the course, I was almost finished after only two weeks.
 Out of 300 participants, about 40 entered their initial submission.
 For the following round, I focused on adjustments and improvements.